bifravst/bifravst/README.rst

-.. _bifravst_readme:
+.. _bifra_readme:

 Bifravst
-********
+########

 .. epigraph::

    *Gvðín gerþu bru af iorþu til himins, er heitir Bifravst.*
-  `Bifravst <https://www.lyngen.com/2020/03/the-vikings-and-the-northern-lights-bridge/>`_ is a term from the Nordic mythology and it refers to the bridge built by the gods between earth and heaven.
+   Bifravst is a term from the Nordic mythology and it refers to the bridge built by the gods between earth and heaven.
+   `Read more about it <https://www.lyngen.com/2020/03/the-vikings-and-the-northern-lights-bridge/>`_.

 .. image:: https://github.com/bifravst/bifravst/workflows/Test%20and%20Release/badge.svg